-The Partner You Need When the Injury Is Life-Changing
+The Partner in Columbus You Need When the Injury Is Life-Changing

 Some injuries heal with time.
 Catastrophic injuries often do not.
 They can involve long hospital stays, intensive rehabilitation, permanent limitations, and uncertainty about what life will look like months or years from now.
-Families may suddenly be managing home modifications, caregiving responsibilities, and lost income while trying to keep daily life stable.
+Families may suddenly be managing home modifications, caregiving responsibilities, and lost income while trying to maintain daily stability.

 This is also when insurance pressure is often the most intense.
 Early settlement discussions may happen before the long-term reality is clear.
 A catastrophic injury claim should never be rushed.
 It must be built carefully, with documentation that reflects not only today’s medical bills, but also future care needs, lost earning capacity, and the personal impact of permanent change.